corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/tutorial-cordapp.md

 * [Build a CorDapp](cordapp-build-systems.md)

-## Appendix A: Project structure
+## Appendix A: Projects' structure

-The `cordapp-example` folder is structured as follows:
+The `cordapp-example` Java folder is structured as follows:

 ```none